What If Your Eating Isn’t Emotional After All?

 Most calorie recommendations from programs such as MyFitnessPal, are so inaccurate, horribly underestimating a person’s needs.
 Please do not use them as a guideline.

-Physical Deprivation-Driven Eating
+Physical Deprivation-Driven Eating:

-Seeking More Nutrition Information
+Seeking More Nutrition Advice

 Deprivation-driven eaters will eagerly soak up nutrition advice in the hope to avoid overeating, seeking nutrition guidelines that will get them back on track.
 Perhaps they eliminate carbs, or once again try to follow a “reasonable, healthy diet…nothing drastic.”